stanthemaker/Court-Reservation/README.md

 This project is designed to automate court reservation with this website: https://sports.tms.gov.tw/

-Since selenium is used and therefore GUI is needed, it is suggested not to develop under.
+Since selenium is used and therefore GUI is needed, it is suggested not to develop under WSL.

 ## Install Homebrew on Linux: